 Italian and American Playwrights Project

-The initiative will bring some of the brightest, innovative, and most engaging playwrights from Italy to New York to develop their pieces through translation into English and public readings of the work.
+The IPP initiative brings some of the brightest, innovative, and most engaging playwrights from Italy to New York to develop their pieces through translation into English and public readings of the work.
 The Italian Playwrights Project plays an important role in introducing contemporary writing from Italy to the US.
 The project restarted an artistic dialogue between the two countries which has been sporadic over the last 30 years.

 Participants of 2015/16 IPP included Lucia Calamaro, Daria Deflorian & Antonio Tagliarini, Fausto Paravidino, and Michele Santeramo.